michaelpq/michaelpq.github.io/_posts/2017-03-22-postgres-10-logfile-track.markdown

 value in PostgreSQL.

-The above patch, as mentioned in the commit message, shows up what are the current files where logs are being written depending on the logging destination defined.
+The above patch, as mentioned in the commit message, shows up what are the current files where logs are being written depending on the log destination defined.
 Once run, it shows the file currently in use:

     =# SELECT pg_current_logfile();